mariiaromaniuk/Mastermind/README.md

 ## Implementation
 [**MVC Design Pattern**](https://github.com/mariiaromaniuk/Mastermind/blob/master/uml%20diagram/UML%20Diagram.pdf)
 [**Model**](https://github.com/mariiaromaniuk/Mastermind/tree/master/src/common) - common classes to manage Mastermind game data and interact with the game engine.
+The central component of the pattern.
+It is the application's dynamic data structure, independent of the user interface.
+It directly manages the data, logic and rules of the application.
   * Color - represents the numbers and colors used in the game engine (bonded together in enum type).
   * Row - represents a single Row with numbers set for the guess.